-My friends Lara Lang and Catherine O’Hallaran are both inspiring science teachers and all-round nice humans.
-They’re both incredibly passionate about supporting the next generation of thinkers, creators and innovators.
+My friends Lara Lang and Catherine O'Hallaran are both inspiring science teachers and all round nice humans.
+They're both incredibly passionate about supporting the next generation of thinkers, creators and innovators.
 This was how The STEMable Project came about.
 Wanting to do more, beyond the typical school hours and curriculum, these two dynamos have set out to inspire more students to take a genuine interest in STEM, particularly young female students.

-Earlier this month, Lara and Catherine invited me to sit with over 50 cool inventive girls from multiple schools at their annual Innovation Girls workshop day.
+Earlier this month, Lara and Catherine invited me to sit with over 5o cool inventive girls from multiple schools at their annual Innovation Girls workshop day.
 I joined a line up of other incredibly inspiring women from all walks of STEM life including engineering, health science and business.

 The intention was to share our stories to illustrate the diverse career paths that STEM can take you on.
 I kicked off my comedic string theory aka my journey from lab to legal, by simply asking if anyone knew what a patent attorney was or did. *Crickets*.
 This is the correct response.
 I didn't know what a patent attorney was until I was prepping for my interview as a trainee attorney (thank you Wikipedia).

-In the interest of full disclosure, I also admitted that the magic of television (CSI: Crime Scene Investigation), was what got me interested in a career in forensic science and why I pursued my undergraduate degree.
-It had the word “forensics” in it but turned out to be a marketing spiel to disguise the straight up chemistry degree I had stepped right into.
-Also, the realities of the forensic job market were somewhat limited and not as glam as they make out on tv.
+In the interest of full disclosure, I also admitted that the magic of (CSI: Crime Scene Investigation), was what got me interested in a career in forensic science and why I pursued my undergraduate degree.
+It had the word "forensics" in it but turned out to be a marketing spiel to disguise the straight up chemistry degree I had stepped right into.
+Also, the realities of the forensic job market were somewhat limited and not as glam as they make it out to be on TV.
 Funny that.
 I ended up in the malting/beer industry before becoming a patent attorney.
 The point of my string theory story was to show that sometimes there is no one direct professional pathway.
 Where you think you want to be, might not be where you end up.
-And that’s ok.
+And that's ok.